betting-iscringe/data/script/readme.md

 9b66497c-7ce9-438d-92ec-7942eaa43bf7
 7697ae51-1e25-44f7-89cd-e95a5037df0d
 ```
-Run the python file to generate the betting data and it should make a file named `<event_category>.json`

-In the example above, the file would be named `VTL Example.json`
+3. Run the python file to generate the betting data.
+This will create a file named `<event_category>.json`.
+For example, if your event category is "VTL Example" the file would be named `VTL Example.json`

-Then open the corresponding betting type folder `divegrass`, `hfz` and `etc` and place the generated json in it.
+4. Open the corresponding betting type folder (`divegrass`, `hfz`, `etc`) and move the generated JSON file into it.

-Next, edit `index.json` in the same folder and add the event category to the array of names.
+5. Edit `index.json` in that folder and add the event category to the array of names.
 ```json
 {
   "names": [